 - Have backups.
 Install a simple backup plugin like UpdraftPlus (it works automatically) and you should always have a working WordPress backup that you can restore in case everything else fails.

-I hope this guide helps!
-And as always, feel free to reach out to me if you’re having some tough time with an error establishing a database connection.
+We hope this guide helps!
+And as always, feel free to reach out to us if you’re having some tough time with an error establishing a database connection.